pratrajesh/myfirstproject/README.md

 # myfirstproject
-This is to do some practice
+This is to do some practice to get knowledge on git